-If you never get a positive FSH test, then congrats — your ovaries are likely working properly!
+If you never get a high FSH test, then congrats — your ovaries are likely working properly!
 However, if you’re experiencing perimenopausal symptoms, we recommend consulting your doctor.

 If your FSH levels are lower than normal (i.e. lower than 4), we recommend consulting your doctor.
 Very low FSH levels can be a sign of another underlying health issue.

-If you get one positive FSH test, then this could be a sign that your FSH is slowly increasing over time and your ovaries are starting to have a harder time maturing follicles.
+If you get one high FSH test result, then this could be a sign that your FSH is slowly increasing over time and your ovaries are starting to have a harder time maturing follicles.
 In this case, you may want to continue testing cycle to cycle and monitor any perimenopausal symptoms you may be experiencing.
-If your symptoms worsen or next cycle you get two positive FSH tests, we recommend following up with your doctor.
+If your symptoms worsen or next cycle you get two high FSH test results, we recommend following up with your doctor.

-If you get two positive FSH tests, this could be a sign that your ovaries are not functioning properly.
+If you get two or more high FSH test results, this could be a sign that your ovaries are not functioning properly.
 In this case, we recommend following up with your doctor to develop a treatment plan together.